JetBrains/kotlin/ReadMe.md

 Some of the code in the standard library is created by generating code from templates.
 See the [README](libraries/stdlib/ReadMe.md) in the stdlib section for how run the code generator.
 The existing templates can be used as examples for creating new ones.

+### Running specific generated tests

+If you need to debug a specific generated test, ensure that you have the `Working directory` in your IntelliJ run configuration set to the root directory of this project.
+If you don't, every test you try to run will fail with a `No such file or directory` exception.

 ## Submitting patches

 The best way to submit a patch is to [fork the project on github](https://help.github.com/articles/fork-a-repo/) then send us a